ourownstory/neural_prophet/docs/model/lagged-regressors.md

 # Modelling Lagged Regressors

+NeuralProphet allows you to add features and then look at AR relevance of each past time step of each feature.
+For example, if you want to predict temperature, you might have access to wind or humidity data.
+Adding those data as a lagged regressor will let the model use as many past time steps as it considers for the target data.
+It can help decide if a specific feature is well a useful predictor.
 In the current state of NeuralProphet development, Lagged Regressor support is only available when the AR-Net is enabled.
 This is because they are both handled in a similar way internally using Feed-Forward Neural Networks and need to specify the `n_lags` value.
 For simplicity, at the moment we use the same `n_lags` value for both the AR-Net and the Lagged Regressors.
 Therefore, with Lagged Regressors, the NeuralProphet object is instantiated similar with AR-Net like below.